 "Through PSYPACT, consumers will have greater access to care.
 PSYPACT will allow licensed psychologists to provide continuity of care as clients/patients relocate.
 Psychologists will also be able to reach populations that are currently underserved, geographically isolated or lack specialty care.
 Additionally, states will have an external mechanism that accounts for all psychologists who may enter their state to practice telepsychology or conduct temporary in-person, face-to-face practice, thus indicating psychologists have met defined standards and competencies to practice in other states.
 PSYPACT will also help states ensure the public will be better protected from harm. "

-Hopefully, the free consultation that you attend initially will help make the intake appointment a bit less stressful, as you'll be familiar with me and the teletherapy platform that I use.
-But, as far as the process, I know that can feel a little intimidating.
-In the intake, I focus on gathering information about your presenting concerns in detail, so I can understand how I can begin to help.
-I also gain background information, as I look at a person holistically and want to get a well-rounded picture of you and your context.
+Hopefully, the free consultation that you attend initially will help make the intake appointment a bit less stressful, as you'll be familiar with your clinician and the teletherapy platform that we use.
+But, as far as the process, we know that can feel a little intimidating.
+In the intake, your clinician will focus on gathering information about your presenting concerns in detail, so they can understand how they can begin to help.
+Your clinician will also gain background information, as we look at a person holistically and want to get a well-rounded picture of you and your context.
 This includes topics like: how you identify, your family, stressors, social/relationships, past experiences, past mental health treatment, academics or work, physical health, substance use, coping skills, and how your struggles impact you and your functioning.

 Though it makes sense in an intake, the many questions can feel intimidating or intense.
-I try my best to be conversational and see the intake appointment as a continuation of you determining if my style/approach is a good fit for you.
-After all, the intake is only the second time you would've met with me.
+Your clinician will try their best to be conversational and see the intake appointment as a continuation of you determining if clinician's style/approach is a good fit for you.
+After all, the intake is only the second time you would've met with your clinician.

-I like to remind my clients of a few things while I'm gathering information that seems to help ease their very normal and expected nervousness.
+We like to remind clients of a few things while we are gathering information that seems to help ease their very normal and expected nervousness.

-First, I will never ask a question if I do not think it is important to my understanding of you and your presenting concerns.
-I use the metaphor of "boxes" a considerable amount, to represent the buckets/boxes that we use to compartmentalize our experiences/lives.
-In the intake (and in therapy in general), we are "going through" those boxes, with you talking through it with me.
-Sometimes, I ask about "boxes" that are in the back of the "closet" or put away, that you haven't thought about in a long time.
-Or perhaps I ask about a box that contains a memory or experience that was difficult, that you tend to avoid due to distress.
-I understand this is sensitive and that it might take you time to tell me the details.
-In sum, I don't expect to go through any of the "boxes" in entirety, but just get an inventory of them and note the ones that appear directly related to your presenting concerns.
+First, your clinician will never ask a question if they do not think it is important to their understanding of you and your presenting concerns.
+Dr. Jen uses the metaphor of "boxes" a considerable amount, to represent the buckets/boxes that we use to compartmentalize our experiences/lives.
+In the intake (and in therapy in general), we are "going through" those boxes, with you talking through it with your clinician.
+Sometimes, Dr. Jen will ask about "boxes" that are in the back of the "closet" or put away, that you haven't thought about in a long time.
+Or perhaps ask about a box that contains a memory or experience that was difficult, that you tend to avoid due to distress.
+We understand this is sensitive and that it might take you time to share more.
+In sum, your clinician doesn't expect to go through any of the "boxes" in entirety, but just get an inventory of them and note the ones that appear directly related to your presenting concerns.

 Second, you do not have to answer if you aren't comfortable.
 This is your story.
-I am here to help.
-If I ask something and you're not quite ready to "go through" that "box", please tell me.
-I see this as a communication of your boundaries.
-I will follow-up and may ask you why this "box" is so sensitive for you, and what might be a way to approach this topic in the future.
-Most of the time, my clients just need time to trust me, and get used to the process.
+We are here to help.
+If your clinician asks something and you're not quite ready to "go through" that "box", please tell your clinician.
+We see this as a communication of your boundaries.
+Your clinician will follow-up and may ask you why this "box" is so sensitive for you, and what might be a way to approach this topic in the future.
+Most of the time, clients just need time to trust their clinician, and get used to the process.
 This is completely OK, and invited.

-Lastly, once I gather your information, we will discuss frequency of sessions, the tentative treatment plan (your goals), and then schedule our next session.
-I will also check in again about fit, and confirm that I have understood the things you want to work on clearly.
+Lastly, once your clinician gathesr your information, we will discuss frequency of sessions, the tentative treatment plan (your goals), and then schedule our next session.
+Your clinician will also check in again about fit, and confirm that they have understood the things you want to work on clearly.

-No, I can not prescribe medication, but a medical doctor or psychiatrist can provide this.
-I do think medication can be helpful at times with mental health struggles, but by no means push this in my treatment.
-If I think it might be beneficial, I will bring it up with my client and explain the reasons that I might recommend considering it.
+No clinicians at this practce can prescribe medication, but a medical doctor or psychiatrist can provide this.
+We do think medication can be helpful at times with mental health struggles, but by no means push this in treatment.
+If your clinician thinks it might be beneficial, they will bring it up with you and explain the reasons that they might recommend considering it.
 It will always be a client's decision if they take medication.
-I can help faciliate a referral or arrange a consultation with a client's prescribing doctor to discuss medication and treatment, per client request.
+Your clinician can help faciliate a referral or arrange a consultation with your prescribing doctor to discuss medication and treatment, per client request.

-Due to the fact that I look at a client holistically and base my interventions on their presenting concerns, I draw from many theoretical approaches in order to best address treatment concerns.
+Due to the fact that we look at a client holistically and base interventions on their presenting concerns, your clinician will draw from many theoretical approaches in order to best address treatment concerns.
 This includes using interventions from a range of therapies such as: Cognitive Behavioral Therapy, Acceptance and Commitment Therapy, Psychodynamic Therapy, Interpersonal/Relational Therapy, Mindfulness Based Therapy and Dialectical Behavioral Therapy (DBT).
-Overarching any theoretical approach, is my stance of non-judgement.
-I first and foremost focus on creating a safe space for my client and I to work, and to build a trusting therapeutic relationship/interaction.
-I would never judge a client for the vulnerable things shared in session, so I also help them to not shame themselves.
+Overarching any theoretical approach, is our stance of non-judgement.
+We first and foremost focus on creating a safe space for our clients , and building a trusting therapeutic relationship/interaction.
+Your clinician will never judge a client for the vulnerable things shared in session, so we also help them to not shame themselves.

-I consider myself client-centered and approach therapy from a psychodynamic and interpersonal/relational perspective.
-This just means that I believe that sometimes individuals aren't aware of why they experience some of their struggles and that by uncovering and identifying these patterns of behaving and interacting, we can make positive changes.
-I think that relationships in our lives are very influential, including our relationship with ourselves (our internal world).
+Dr. Jen has a client-centered approach to therapy and conceptualizes from a psychodynamic and interpersonal/relational perspective.
+This just means that she believes that sometimes individuals aren't aware of why they experience some of their struggles and that by uncovering and identifying these patterns of behaving and interacting, we can make positive changes.
+Dr. Jen considers the relationships in your lives as very influential, including your relationship with yourselves (your internal world).
 Oftentimes, there are patterns in these relationships and some may be unhealthy and negatively impact how a client feels about themselves and others.
-I focus on empowering my client in the present and often use interventions based in Mindfulness, to help a client learn how to quiet their mind and cope with strong feelings, ruminating thoughts, or anxiety about the future.
-I address negative self-talk (your own internal voice, what you say to yourself) and the impact that negative thoughts and critical self-talk can have on your mood, behavior, and relationships.
+Dr. Jen focuses on empowering clients in the present and often use interventions based in Mindfulness, to help a client learn how to quiet their mind and cope with strong feelings, ruminating thoughts, or anxiety about the future.
+We address negative self-talk (your own internal voice, what you say to yourself) and the impact that negative thoughts and critical self-talk can have on your mood, behavior, and relationships.
 If you take a second to consider your internal dialogue, you might find some unhealthy ways of thinking that do not benefit you and, worse, might get in your way or greatly impact your worldview (since they are inaccurate, and negative).
-I help clients change the way they talk to themselves, see themselves, and interact with other people, when these ways have become maladaptive or problematic in their lives.
+We help clients change the way they talk to themselves, see themselves, and interact with other people, when these ways have become maladaptive or problematic in their lives.

-I am always willing to discuss my overall therapeutic style, as well as my approach and interventions used in my clinical work.
-I am transparent and talk openly about why I am suggesting a certain coping tool or intervention.
-I don't look to some equation, theory, or cookie cutter way to help you, but instead I focus on each client's needs and how I can best address them in treatment.
-I check-in often regarding if you are getting what you need in treatment and how we might alter our approach to best help you if needed.
-I see myself as the doctor that you trusted to help you, so I take that role seriously.
+Your clinician will always be willing to discuss their overall therapeutic style, as well as their approach and interventions used in their clinical work.
+Your clinician will be transparent and talk openly about the reasons for suggesting a certain coping tool or intervention.
+We don't look to some equation, theory, or cookie cutter way to help you, but instead focus on each client's needs and how we can best address them in treatment.
+We check-in often regarding if you are getting what you need in treatment and how we might alter our approach to best help you if needed.
+We take our role as clinicians very seriously and understand that you trust us to help you.